MARINE ANIMAL RESPONSE POLICIES, ACKNOWLEDGEMENTS, WAIVERS,

 Purpose - Hawaii Marine Animal Response (HMAR) is

-the field operations arm of Hawaii Marine Mammal Alliance Inc., a Hawaii
+the registered trade name of Hawaii Marine Mammal Alliance Inc., a Hawaii

 nonprofit corporation with IRS 501(c)(3) designation.
 As a volunteer or